shreyasvispute/shreyasvispute/README.md

 - 👋 Hi, I’m @shreyasvispute
 - 👀 I’m interested in machine learning, software development, gaming
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning web programming, machine learning
 - 💞️ I’m looking to collaborate on machine learning, web programming projects
-- 📫 How to reach me: vispute.shreyas1@gmail.com
+- 📫 How to reach me: svispute@stevens.edu

 <!---
 shreyasvispute/shreyasvispute is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.